Jewels2001/jupyter-book-clean/README.md

 Steps to use:
 - install packages (requirements.txt)
-- create GitHub repo and push
+- create GitHub repo
 - enable GitHub Pages (`Settings` -> `Pages`, set `Source` to `GitHub Actions`)
+- `git push` files to your repo
+- edit for your needs

+This template book is hosted at [link](https://jewels2001.github.io/jupyter-book-clean/)

 ### comments